Bhutan!! There’s something magical about this place…

 After visiting the monastery, we headed back to the parking lot.
 Way back seemed more difficult as it had rained leaving the way slippery.
 Did I slip??
 Ohh yes I did; couple of times and fell down once!!
 It was funny… Lol ..

 It was an incredible start of the trip and my feeling for the place grew even stronger.
 Outcome of the Taktsang trek was that it was so damn tiring that we covered one more sightseeing that day but I don’t remember a thing about it now.
-We were so freaking tired that we had to tell the driver to take us back home.
+We were so freaking tired that we had to tell the driver to take us for lunch in the downtown Paro and get back home.
 We slept like a log, I don’t know for how many hours!!
 So I would say we just covered one sightseeing that day but what we experienced that day was enough; we didn’t require anything more.

 Initially I had planned to stay in Paro for 2 days and Thimpu for 2 days but because of my miscalculation I had to extend my stay in Paro for a day.
 I would suggest everyone traveling by road and not hiring a taxi, visit Thimpu first as you’ll reach in 4hrs and easily find co-passengers to accompany you.
 That ways you can cover most of the sightseeing of Thimpu the same day and cover the rest the next day and leave for Paro on the 3rd day morning.